gt-crnch-rg/arm-sve-tools/01_Compiler/02_Block_Trans/README.md

-# Compiler Comparison with Blocked Matrix Multiplication
+# Compiler Comparison with Transposed Matrix Multiplication

-For this example we improve on the native matrix multiplication code by implementing a simple cache blocking scheme.
-The block size is passed on the command line.
+For this example we improve on the native matrix multiplication code by implementing two common optimizations:
+ * A simple cache blocking scheme.
+The block size is passed on the command line after the matrix dimensions.
+ * Storing the $`B`$ matrix transposed.
+This improves the data access pattern by iterating over the unit-stride dimension in both $`A`$ and $`B`$ in the innermost loop of the matrix mulitplication kernel.

 To compile the code, simply type:

 > `make`